Battle on the links: Mikes secure key section win over Raiders

-CARMICHAELS — The Carmichaels boys golf team secured a key, early season Section 3-AA victory Wednesday afternoon after the Mikes defeating visiting Waynesburg Central, 199-216, at Carmichaels Golf Club.
+CARMICHAELS — The Carmichaels boys golf team secured a key, early season Section 3-AA victory on Aug.
+24 after the Mikes defeated visiting Waynesburg Central, 199-216, at Carmichaels Golf Club.

 Carmichaels remains unbeaten in section play, improving to 4-0.
 The Raiders slip to 2-1 in the section and 3-1 overall.